marcteys/eyecam/readme.md

 This is the open-source repository for Eyecam.
 This repository contains the files needed to reproduce the device, from hardware to software.

+To know more about the projct, visit https://marcteyssier.com/projects/eyecam/

 **I am currently editing a video tutorial of the whole build process (*45minutes*).** This documentation lack step-by-step tutorials.